arlac77/repository-provider/README.md

 ### createPullRequest

-Create a pull request (or deliver an already present for thefiven name)
+Create a pull request (or deliver an already present for thefiven name).

 #### Parameters